mjirik/blood_cells/README.md

 We were not able to proof the ability of the shape properties to distinguish two experiments `TP1` and `TP5`.
-For example for the minor axis lenth the
+For example, the statistics for the minor axis length can be found in fallowing table.

 | Test  | statistic  | pvalue  |
 |---|---|---|